Objectives of the service

 - GNSS (e.g. GPS).

 Satellite imagery is used to extract information related to landcover (including cropland extent and expansion) and most importantly crop type.
-The EO data is combined with ground data spanning several years to enable classification of several crop types.
-VHR satellite imagery is well suited to identify damaged buildings and infrastructure in Southern Mozambique.
+The EO data is combined with ground data spanning several years to enable classification of several landcover and crop types.
+VHR satellite imagery is well suited to identify damaged buildings and infrastructure in Southern Mozambique and in Libya.

-The satellite data is complemented in one case by extensive ground data to train machine learning algorithms to map crop type.
-Whilst, geo-intelligence data related to the location of damaged infrastructure is provided to provide to verify the damage on the ground.
+The satellite data is complemented in one case by extensive ground data to train machine learning algorithms in order to map crop types.
+Whilst, geo-intelligence data related to the location of damaged infrastructure is provided to verify the damage on the ground.